ingonyama-zk/developer-docs/docs/icicle/primitives/msm.md

 The Bucket Accumulation algorithm is a method of dividing the overall MSM task into smaller, more manageable sub-tasks.
 It involves partitioning scalars and their corresponding points into different "buckets" based on the scalar values.

 Bucket Accumulation can be more parallel-friendly because it involves dividing the computation into smaller, independent tasks, distributing scalar-point pairs into buckets and summing points within each bucket.
-This division makes it well-suited for parallel processing on GPUs.
+This division makes it well suited for parallel processing on GPUs.

 #### When should I use Bucket accumulation?